tleen/somewww-talk-jekyll/_slides/jekyll-what-is-it.md

 * **Ruby**, but you don't have to know Ruby.
 * Full of [magic implicit configuration](http://pchiusano.github.io/2014-05-20/jekyll-vs-hakyll.html).
 * Generates a website based on *filesystem structure* and some **hints** known as *front matter*.
-* Full of helpful tools and syntactic sugar.
+* Full of helpful tools and useful bits.